 The Foreclosure Auction?

 If the homeowner has not yet managed to pay the amount due or modified the loan/s, the bank will send a “Notice of Sale”.
-With this means, a written notice stating that the bank will sell the home at auction.
+This means a written notice stating that the bank will sell the home at auction.

 The foreclosure rules in Texas require a written notice of minimum 21 days before the bank/lender can sell the home.
-The bank/lender must also post the “Notice of Sale” at the door of your county courthouse and file it with the clerk of that county.
-The notice of sale must include; the location, date, and time of the planned auction/sale.
+The bank/lender must also post the “Notice of Sale” at the door of your county courthouse and file it with the clerk of that respective county.
+The notice of sale must include; the location, date and time of the planned auction/sale.

 What Happens At The Foreclosure Sale/Auction?